-- "Tax credits" represent amounts that reduces the tax liability for the year. - Following tax credits are available under the Ordinance- - Foreign tax credit - Tax credit on charitable donations. - Tax credit for investment in shares and insurance. - Tax credit for investment in health insurance. - Tax credit for contribution to an approved pension fund. - Tax credit for employment generation by manufacturers. - Tax credit for investment. - Tax credit for enlistment
+- "Tax credits" represent amounts that reduce the tax liability for the year. - Following tax credits are available under the Ordinance: - > Foreign tax credit. - > Tax credit on charitable donations. - > Tax credit for contribution to an approved pension fund. - > Tax credit for employment generation by manufacturers. - > Tax credit for point of sale machine.